codefoster/codefoster.com/source/_drafts/netflixstage1.md

 A previous post [link removed] illustrated how to call into the Netflix API to create a quick and dirty grid of movies with data from Netflix.

-Well, that version landed during the CP version of Windows 8 and before a lot of other little things I've learned about the platform, so I've been meaning to improve it for some time, and now is that time.
-Let's do this...
+Well, that version landed during the CP version of Windows 8 and before a lot of other little things I&#39;ve learned about the platform, so I&#39;ve been meaning to improve it for some time, and now is that time.
+Let&#39;s do this...

 ## Discovery

-Any time you're planning to utilize a public API like this, you might want to spend some time in discovery.
-Check the documentation, hit the API, look at the results, and overall just get a really good idea of what you're looking at so you don't waste time doing it while you're writing your code.
+Any time you&#39;re planning to utilize a public API like this, you might want to spend some time in discovery.
+Check the documentation, hit the API, look at the results, and overall just get a really good idea of what you&#39;re looking at so you don&#39;t waste time doing it while you&#39;re writing your code.

-Let's do some discovery, then of Netflix's API.
+Let&#39;s do some discovery, then of Netflix&#39;s API.

 Some companies have a link for developers available on their public portal.
-There's nothing like that on Netflix's site though.
+There&#39;s nothing like that on Netflix&#39;s site though.
 The next obvious thing to do is Bing it.
 A search for [netflix developer api](http://www.bing.com/search?q=netflix+developer+api&amp;src=IE-TopResult&amp;FORM=IE10TR) brings up some good results.
 The first takes us to [developer.netflix.com](http://developer.netflix.com/).
 This is a well made portal for developers and does a good job of informing us what we have to work with.
 On the documentation page, you can see that there is a JavaScript API and a REST API.
-Either of those would likely work, but I'm in love with OData, and if you look a bit further down that page you'll see that they have an [OData Catalog](http://developer.netflix.com/docs/OData_Catalog) in beta.
-That's what I want to use.
+Either of those would likely work, but I&#39;m in love with OData, and if you look a bit further down that page you&#39;ll see that they have an [OData Catalog](http://developer.netflix.com/docs/OData_Catalog) in beta.
+That&#39;s what I want to use.
 OData rocks because you get typed and interrelated entities with a common query URL language that various clients have been created for.
-But you can also just hit it sans client with HTTP calls and you can request a JSON response instead of the default XML if that's what you're into... and that's exactly what I'm into!
+But you can also just hit it sans client with HTTP calls and you can request a JSON response instead of the default XML if that&#39;s what you&#39;re into... and that&#39;s exactly what I&#39;m into!

 The catalog is at odata.netflix.com/catalog.
-Let's make like dudes and skip the manual and just jump right in.
-I'll open [Fiddler](http://www.fiddler2.com/) up.
-If you're using Google Chrome, you can use the Dev Http Client app to do something similar.
-In Fiddler, I'll go to the Composer tab and add [http://odata.netflix.com/catalog](http://odata.netflix.com/catalog) for the GET request and hit Execute.
+Let&#39;s make like dudes and skip the manual and just jump right in.
+I&#39;ll open [Fiddler](http://www.fiddler2.com/) up.
+If you&#39;re using Google Chrome, you can use the Dev Http Client app to do something similar.
+In Fiddler, I&#39;ll go to the Composer tab and add [http://odata.netflix.com/catalog](http://odata.netflix.com/catalog) for the GET request and hit Execute.
 The body of the response that I get back is like this...

 ``` xml
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>